I do like share a bit of good news on this blog listeners. And this is certainly that.

 Bent’s portfolio is wide ranging from “aerobots” to landscape geometry.
 He is creatively fluent across many different media and approaches, including painting, photography, graphic arts and printmaking.

-His influences are also wide-ranging, including American pop artists like Andy Warhol and fellow Englishmen including Paul Nash and David Hockey — largely regarded as leaders in their genres.
+His influences are also wide-ranging, including American pop artists like Andy Warhol and fellow Englishmen including Paul Nash and David Hockney.
+All regarded as leaders in their genres.

 A glimpse into Bent’s significant collection of work reflects his many interests and influences, both in muses and mediums.
 Aerospace, however, remains a dominant and constant theme.